-When you finance an existing home, the bank doesn't have to worry about whether the structure will get built.
-When you finance new construction, the collateral doesn't exist yet, so the bank will look all the more carefully to your ability to pay for a project in which even the best management may mean increased costs.
+When you finance an existing home, the bank doesn't have to worry about whether the structure will get built, and thus serve as collateral for its loan.
+When you finance new construction, however, the collateral doesn't exist yet, so the bank will look all the more carefully to your ability to pay for a project in which even the best management might mean increased costs.

-In addition to the costs of construction, the bank will insist on reserves: a contingency reserve (usually 5% to 10% of the estimated construction costs) and an interest reserve (if you don't want to pay the monthly interest payments on the construction loan out of pocket).
+In addition to the costs of construction, the bank will insist on reserves: a contingency reserve (often 5% to 10% of the estimated construction costs) and an interest reserve (if you don't want to pay the monthly interest payments on the construction loan out of pocket).

 When you apply for a conventional mortgage loan to purchase an existing home, the bank looks to your financial strength and to the value of the existing home for assurances that you'll repay the loan.
 With new construction financing, the bank will look more carefully at your financial depth, because the collateral for its loan doesn't exist yet.
-Thus, for new construction, the bank's credit, income, and repayment requirements will be more stringent.
+Thus, for new construction, the bank's credit, income, and also repayment requirements will be more stringent.

 You will also need to provide evidence of your income (tax returns, W-2 statements, and the like) that meets the bank's required income-to-loan ratio (all of your prospective monthly debt payments, including your new mortgage, insurance, and real estate taxes, divided by your monthly pre-tax income.)
 The required income-to-loan ratio is typically 35% to 45%.
 Basically, it measures how much of your income will be committed to paying for housing.
-The lower the ratio, the smaller the impact of your new debt obligations on your household budget and the more confident the bank can be that you'll be able to repay the loan.
+The lower the ratio, the smaller the impact of your new debt obligations on your household budget and the more confident the lender can be that you'll be able to repay the loan.

 A lower income-to-loan ratio should also get you a lower interest rate on your loan.

-If you need to pay off an existing land loan or purchase land that is under a purchase and sale agreement, the bank will fold the pay off amount or the purchase amount into the construction loan, but – because the land by itself isn't excellent collateral – it will increase its other credit requirements.
+If you need to pay off an existing land loan or purchase land that is under a purchase and sale agreement, the bank will fold the payoff amount or the purchase amount into the construction loan.
+However, because the land by itself isn't excellent collateral, the bank will increase its other credit requirements.